emmt/LazyAlgebra.jl/docs/src/refs.md

 # Reference

-The following provides detailled documentation about types and methods provided by the `LazyAlgebra` package.
+The following provides detailed documentation about types and methods provided by the `LazyAlgebra` package.
 This information is also available from the REPL by typing `?` followed by the name of a method or a type.

-## Methods for linear mappings
+## Methods for linear operators

 ```@docs
 nrows